LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-4. Run the following command to check access.
+4. Run the following command to check access to your OKE cluster.

 	```bash
 	<copy>